Anshul-Birla/cse110-w21-group28/.github/pull_request_template.md

 - TODO

 ### Checklist for Review
-- [ ] PR has the correct version numbering
 - [ ] PR has 100% code coverage for comments
 - [ ] PR has correct capitlization style? (classes capitlized, variables first word lowercase)
 - [ ] PR's tests are not brittle (will not break if implementation slightly changes)